HOME Family Pages Computer Help Story List Making Pictures All Pages

-Bad Instructions Bonzi Buddy Chain Letters Email Notifications Fake Warnings Gator Get Rich E-mails Install on Demand Phone Diallers Practical Jokes Slightly Different Addresses Take me off your mailing list Virus-hoax e-mails Xupiter
+Chain Letters Email Notifications Fake Warnings Get Rich E-mails Install on Demand Practical Jokes Slightly Different Addresses Take Me off Your Mailing List Virus-hoax e-mails Toolbars

 Viruses and pornography on the internet are mentioned often, and there are well publicised ways of avoiding them.
 There are other unpleasantnesses, though, which we can’t deal with until we recognise them.